 Date of Birth: 9th February 1979

-Step Parents: Derek Wilson (stepfather); Michael Ross (adoptive)
+Step Parents: Derek Wilson (stepfather, deceased); Michael Ross (adoptive, deceased)

 Siblings: Miles Copeland

-Foster Siblings: Frank Morgan, Steven Matheson, Carly Morris, Lynn Davenport, Bobby Simpson, Sophie Simpson, Damian Roberts, Finlay Roberts, Jack Wilson, Shannon Reed, Liam Tanner, Tiegan Brook, Justine Welles
+Foster Siblings: Frank Morgan, Steven Matheson, Carly Morris, Lynn Davenport, Bobby Simpson (deceased), Sophie Simpson, Damian Roberts, Finlay Roberts, Jack Wilson, Shannon Reed, Liam Tanner, Tiegan Brook & Justine Welles

 Children: Pippa Saunders